 In Looker, content is saved into Spaces.
 A Space can include Looks, dashboards, or even more Spaces called “sub-spaces.”

 - On the navigation bar click Browse.
-On the left side of the page, Looker lists the top-level spaces that you can access, which may include:
+On the left side of the page, Looker lists the top-level spaces and perspectives that you can access, which may include:

-- Top Content: Contains a list of the most viewed content, which can help you get acquainted with the most useful items
+- Top Content perspective: Shows a list of the most visited content, which can help you get acquainted with the most useful items

-- Favorites: Contains a list of Looks or dashboards that you’ve marked as a favorite
+- Favorites perspective: Shows a list of Looks or dashboards that you’ve marked as a favorite

 - Your Personal Space: Contains Looks and user-created dashboards, typically ones that you are developing or are mainly of interest to you

-- Shared: Contains Looks and user-created dashboards, typically used company-wide or within departments
+- Shared space: Contains Looks and user-created dashboards, typically used company-wide or within departments

-- LookML Dashboards: Contains only developer-created dashboards, typically used company-wide or within departments
+- LookML Dashboards space: Contains only developer-created dashboards, typically used company-wide or within departments

-- Users: Contains the personal spaces of other users, giving access to their Looks and user-created dashboards if they’ve allowed it
+- Users space: Contains the personal spaces of other users, giving access to their Looks and user-created dashboards if they’ve allowed it

 - Click the top-level Space that you want to browse.
 People typically start by browsing the contents of the “Shared” Space.